D1White/itop1000_test/README.md

 If there is an `"proxy": "http://localhost:5000",` line in the server/package.json, delete it.

+⚠ Don't forget to customize your `server/.env` file.

 Create docker image:

 `docker build -t itop_test .`